Stencell was developed and manufactured in France by Idylle Labs

 Stencell for wound-healing experiments

-Each sheet is composed of 50 identical Stencells.
+Each order is composed of 2 sheets of 50 identical stencils (=100 stencils).
 Upon receipt of your purchase order, you will be able to choose either the same design for your 2 sheets, or 2 different designs for your 2 sheets (1 per sheet of 50).